he-yang/Excel-to-JSON/source/termsofuse.md

 You are solely responsible for:
 - Ensuring that you have the necessary rights to the data you convert using the Service.
-- Maintaining the security of your Microsoft Excel software and any data processed through the Service.
+- Maintaining the security of your Microsoft Excel software or web browser and any data processed through the Service.
 - Complying with all applicable laws and regulations in your use of the Service.

 ## 7. Data Privacy

 We are committed to protecting your privacy.
-Your data from Excel file processed through the Excel-to-JSON Service will not be stored, shared, or used by us for any purpose other than providing the Service.
+Your Excel data processed through the Excel-to-JSON Service will not be stored, shared, or used by us for any purpose other than providing the Service.
 For subscription management, we collect and store necessary billing information in accordance with our Privacy Policy.
 However, you acknowledge that the Service operates within the Microsoft Excel environment, and you are responsible for understanding and managing the privacy settings of your Excel software.

 ## 8. Disclaimer of Warranties